-The Town of Eastham's water system is a new community water system that came online on September 26, 2016.
-The water system is comprised of two gravel packed wells located off of Cable Road and Nauset Road.
+The Town of Eastham's water system is comprised of two gravel packed wells located off of Cable Road and Nauset Road.
 A 750,000-gallon storage tank is located off of Nauset Road, which helps ensure adequate volume and pressure for the nearly 1000 connections in our system.